mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 !!!
 Both these fields are just informational, to make it is easier to recognize Artifacts after they have been uploaded.
 Their contents do not affect deployments.

-In the UI, it should look something like this:
+In the UI it should look something like this:

 ![Mender UI - Upload Artifact](upload_artifact.png)

-!!
-TODO: Fix above screenshot

 !!!
 All devices report which *Device type* they are as part of their inventory information, for example `vexpress-qemu` or `beaglebone`.
 In adition, Mender Artifacts have *Device types compatible* as part of their metadata.
-During a deployment, the Mender server makes sure that a device will only get an Artifact it is compatible with.
+During a deployment, Mender makes sure that a device will only get and install an Artifact it is compatible with.
 This increases the robustness of Mender as it avoids situations like deploying software that is not supported by the device hardware.

 ## Deploy the Mender Artifact to the device